-Operation Description Delete a mind map In the upper right corner of the mind map page, click, select Delete Mind Map , and click Confirm to delete the current mind map.
+Operation Description Rename Click $\stackrel{\bigcirc}{=}$ in the upper left corner of the mind map.
+In the dialog box that is displayed, rename the mind map.
+Delete a mind map In the upper right corner of the mind map page, click , select Delete Mind Map , and click Confirm to delete the current mind map.
 The deleted mind map is moved to the recycle bin.

 Operation Description Recycle bin Click in the upper right corner of the mind map and select Recycle Bin from the drop-down list.
 In the dialog box that is displayed, view the list of deleted mind maps.
 For mind maps in the recycle bin, you can perform the following operations: Click and Confirm to restore the mind map in the corresponding row.
 NOTE Restoring the mind map will replace the content on the current page.
 Exercise caution when performing this operation.
 Once a record in the recycle bin is restored, the record is removed from the list.
 Restoring the recycle bin will overwrite the current mind map.
 You are advised to create a blank mind map to restore the recycle bin.
 Click to view details about the mind map in the corresponding row.
 Click and OK to permanently delete the mind map in the corresponding row.
 Deleted mind maps cannot be restored.
 Exercise caution when performing this operation.
 Import Click on the toolbar above the mind map, and then click Confirm .
 In the dialog box that is displayed, select an existing local .xmind file to import the file to the current page.
 A file whose size does not exceed 20 MB can be imported.
 A maximum of 100 .xmind files in a compressed file can be imported.
 The imported content will replace the mind map on the current page.
 Exercise caution when performing this operation.
 After the mind map is imported successfully, the root node is not changed.
+Export Click on the toolbar above the mind map, select the PDF or PNG format, and click OK to export the mind map to the local computer.
 Backup Click on the toolbar above the mind map.
 In the dialog box that is displayed, enter the name and description, and click Confirm to create a backup for the mind map on the page.

-Restore Click © on the toolbar of the mind map.
-In the dialog box that is displayed, select a backup and click .
+Operation Description Restore Click on the toolbar of the mind map.
+In the dialog box that is displayed, select a backup and click o.
 In the dialog box that is displayed, click Confirm to restore the backup mind map to the current page.
-NOTE Restoring the mind map will replace the content on the current page.
+Restoring the mind map will replace the content on the current page.
 Exercise caution when performing this operation.
 Before the mind map is restored, the content of the current mind map is automatically backed up.

-Operation Description Undo Click on the toolbar above the mind map to cancel the last operation on the page.
-Redo Click $\stackrel{\longrightarrow}{\sim}$ on the toolbar above the mind map to restore the latest undone operation.
-Expand all Select a node with $igodot$ and click $\buildrel igodot$ on the toolbar above the mind map to expand all subnodes under the node.
+Undo Click on the toolbar above the mind map to cancel the last operation on the page.
+Redo Click on the toolbar above the mind map to restore the latest undone operation.
+Expand all Select a node with $igodot$ and click $\buildrel \oplus$ on the toolbar above the mind map to expand all subnodes under the node.
 The icon next to the node changes to $oldsymbol{\Theta}$.
 Hide All Select a node with Θ and click \square on the toolbar above the mind map to hide all subnodes under the node.
 The icon next to the node changes to Θ .